conda-forge/conda-forge.github.io/README.md

 4. Make and commit your changes.
 5. Submit a [pull request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests) to the main repository proposing your changes.

-**Note**: "All changes must be made in the /src folder and NOT in the /docs folder."
+**Note: "All changes must be made in the /src folder and NOT in the /docs folder."**

 ## Improving the docs